dgcaron/visualstudioapi/README.md

 visualstudioapi
 ===============

-Simple node / javascript class for working with the tokens of the visual studio online api.
+Simple node / javascript class for working with the visual studio online api.
 The api uses RSVP to turn the requests into promises.
 This allows you to chain requests

 ### Install